She-She-She Camps: Critics

 Men laboring in CCC camps were highly amused by the female counterpart.
 Writing for a CCC newspaper, one noted how little work women at Camp TERA did, adding, "Some of the girls are pretty.
 All are happy.
 They say they may never want to go back to New York, from where they came.
 Life has been tough for most of them."

 Pauli Murray, who would later become a lawyer, writer, black civil rights activist, and episcopal priest, arrived at Camp TERA on the advice of her doctor at the end of 1933.
 Living on the edge of poverty and diagnosed with pleurisy, she found her time there cut short after she clashed with the camp's director, Miss Mills.
 An ambulance driver during World War I and an authoritarian, Mills attempted to run the camp on semi-military lines.
 Murray had a copy of Das Kapital in her bags and when director Mills found it, she ejected her from the camp.
 Murray would later become a close friend of Eleanor Roosevelt.
-That leftist songs sung at camp sing-alongs became a focus of detractors.
+The singing of leftist songs at camp sing-alongs became a focus of detractors.
 It was not surprising that there were leftists in the camps, given that they were not far removed from the "Hoovervilles", and the troubadour-style of fellow travelers like singer Woody Guthrie fueled these sing-alongs.
 It also was not surprising that in 1936 controversies over communist influences enveloped the camp.
 In July 1936, the American Legion of Rockland County accused Camp TERA officials of using Federal funding for communist purposes.
 The new Director, Bernice Miller, countered the charges, saying that "the campers were permitted the completest freedom to say and discuss what they wanted, and sing any songs they wanted to".
 She also was quick to add that most supported the government.
 As to complaints of the Internationale and radical satires being sung, and that controversial material was being read, some, Miller admitted were "of communist and socialist persuasion".
 Also adding to embarrassment, women from Camp TERA "escaped" and visited a men's CCC camp nearby.
 A teacher at Camp TERA, Harry Gersh, commented, "It was a most unnatural environment for these women.
 No one had thought that sexual isolation would be a problem".

 After returning home to New York City from Camp TERA, some of the women joined the radical Workers' Alliance.
 Spokeswoman for the organization Sarah Rosenberg, a vocal critic of the benefit of the She-She-She camps said, "More than one girl says there is nothing left except suicide or tramping on the roads".